GeoNode/geonode-summit-2016/logistics/index.md

 There is no conference fee.
 GeoNode Summit 2016 is completely free.
 However, we are looking for sponsors for secondary items, such as after hours events, etc.

+### Dress Code

+Dress code is **business casual** as conference location is a work site.
+For example, jeans, khaki, skirts, etc. are okay.
+No flip flops, etc.  Use your best judgement.

 ### Accomodations

 We have a block of **25 rooms** at Worldhotel Ripa Roma in Trastevere for **€ 99** per night.
 The hotel is within walking distance from **ROMA TRASTEVERE**, a train station connecting to WFP and is on the **#8** and **#3** tram lines.
 You can conveniently take the **#8** tram directly into the city center.
 The address is: